SIMMORSAL/Vextra/ReadMe.md

 You can customize the website for yourself by going to `/data/` directory where you can find all the data files you need to edit things.
-You can also put your images under `/public/` directory.
+You can also put your images and videos under `/public/` directory.

 ## Installation